seamless-medley/medley/packages/node-medley/README.md

 - `update` *((options) => boolean)* - Update this audio stream, the `options` is the same as [updateAudioStream(id, options)](#updateaudiostreamid-options)

+- `getLatency` *() => number* - Get the audio latency

 - `getFx` - See [getFx](#getfxtype-karaoke)
+    > Calling this method from this object only effects the corresponding stream, but does not effect the main output.

 - `setFx` - See [setFx](#setfxtype-karaoke-params)
+    > Calling this method from this object only effects the corresponding stream, but does not effect the main output.

 ## `updateAudioStream(id, options)`